sascha-andres/csv2json/README.md

 ### TOML Output Format

-When using TOML as the output format, the array data is wrapped in a "data" field:
+When using TOML as the output format, the array data is wrapped in a field specified by the `-toml-property` flag (defaults to "data"):

 ```toml
 [[data]]